 Instant Proposal Generation

-1. Capture attic dimensions by voice or import from blueprints.
+1. Capture attic dimensions

-2. Select material type and target R-value.
+2. Select material type and target R-value

-3. Toggle pre-insulation tasks such as baffles or air sealing.
+3. Toggle pre-insulation tasks

-4. Review real-time pricing pulled from local suppliers.
+4. Review real-time pricing

-5. Generate a detailed proposal and email it from your phone.
+5. Generate a detailed proposal

-6. Convert the proposal to an invoice once the client approves.
+6. Convert proposal to invoice upon approval

 • Material: $2,800 (52 bags)